 The same words can be said by different people and create different results.
 Wait What Really OK S7.E7.#102 spotlights the morning show messaging, performance and delivery at Fox 35.

 Morning show messaging and marketing?

-Some considerations and a perspective on the tone, tempo, temperature and transitions in the performance as well as the delivery of the information you want to get across.
+A blog and supporting podcast with a few considerations and a perspective on the tone, tempo, temperature and transitions in the performance as well as the delivery of the information you want to get across.